Unbiased Krylov subspace method for the extraction of ground state from lattice correlators: Numerical test with mock data

 We apply the SVD and low-rank approximation for each bootstrap sample before solving the TGEVP.
 Figure~\ref{fig:svNoisy} represents the normalized singular values $\sigma_r^{(m)}/\sigma_0^{(m)}$ of the $(m+1)\times(m+1)$ matrix $C^{+(m)}_{ij}$ defined in Eq.~(\ref{eq:matrix_C+}) for all bootstrap samples of noisy two-point correlation functions.
 In the plot, the result for each bootstrap sample is shown; they are distributed in some range.
 With the size of the statistical fluctuation introduced for these mock data, the distribution of the resulting singular values overlaps for $r\ge2$.
 This means that the associated eigenstates would not be definitely identified for a given $r$ greater than 2, and we can use only the $r\le 1$ subspace to define the low-rank approximation.

 Figure~\ref{fig:evNoisy_extrapolation} shows the highest eigenvalue $\lambda^{\prime(m)}_0$ obtained with $r=0$ and 1 as a function of $\Delta\lambda_0^{(m)}$ for various values of $m$ $=2,\cdots,8$.
 We observe that the results are closer to the input value (shown by a plus symbol) with $r=1$ albeit larger statistical error.
 Thus, a linear extrapolation towards $\Delta\lambda_0^{(m)}\to 0$ with these data would lead to a more accurate estimate of the eigenvalue even with noise.
+The $m$-dependence of the slope is not significant.

 Figure~\ref{fig:evNoisy_bootstrap} shows the results of the extrapolation $\tilde{\lambda}_0^{(m)}$.
 With sufficiently large $m+1$ ($\ge 5$) we reproduce the input value.
 Numerically, they are $\tilde{\lambda}^{(8)}_0=0.9045(16)$ and $\tilde{E}_0^{(8)}=-\mathrm{ln}{\tilde{\lambda}}^{(8)}_0 = 0.1004(18)$.
 This indicates that our strategy successfully estimates the exact eigenvalue within the statistical uncertainty, as far as the original Krylov subspace $m+1$ is sufficiently large.